BRUCE L. GARY

 B L G A R Y @ u m i c h . e d u

-Radio Astronomy
+Planetary Radio Astronomy

 From 1964 to 1972 I used radio telescopes throughout the world to construct radiometric maps of the moon at a variety of wavelengths and lunar phases.
 This work remains unsurpassed in quality and comprehensiveness to this day.
 Analysis of these maps showed that the thermophysical and electrical properties of the uppermost few centimeters of the lunar regolith are very similar over the entire near-side of the moon (with the one exception of greater ilmenite content in Mare Tranquilitatis).
 These results still provide the strongest argument for generalizing Apollo in situ findings.

 In 1968 I accepted leadership of JPL's Radio Astronomy Group.
-I wrote the
+I

-Observatory, performed pointing and antenna property calibrations and assisted
+Table Mountain Radio Observatory, performed pointing and antenna

-in development of a 36 GHz two-element radio interferometer at TMO.
-One fateful
+two-element radio interferometer at TMO.
+One fateful day a

-that was needed for a long-planned monitoring program of Venus, and by coincidence
+equipment that was needed for a long-planned monitoring program of

-this signalled a shift in my interests toward the use of portable ground-based
+Venus, and by coincidence this signaled a shift in my interests

-systems for studying the atmosphere.
+toward the use of portable ground-based systems for studying the

 In 1975 I joined JPL's Observational Systems Division and began applying radio astronomy remote sensing techniques to the study of atmospheric science problems.
 This transition away from radio astronomy led to principal investigator leadership for 41 field experiments using ground-based and airborne microwave remote sensor systems.